 I began my work in the field of early childhood education in 2004.
 Since then, I have taught in a range of Reggio-inspired infant, toddler, preschool, and kindergarten classrooms in independent, public, cooperative, and university laboratory settings in California and Massachusetts.
 I earned an M.A in Child Development from Tufts University as well as a Post-Master’s Certificate in Early Childhood Research, Policy and Practice from the University of Massachusetts, Boston.
 My work in the field has largely focused on progressive early childhood pedagogy and the influence of the schools of Reggio Emilia in the United States.
 From 2012-2016, I worked as a research assistant to Lella Gandini, U.S. Liaison for the Reggio Emilia Approach.
 I am passionate about working toward quality early childhood education and take a special interest in documentation, inquiry-based learning, and supporting an environment that invites rich collaboration with children, families, and colleagues.

-I live in Santa Cruz, California, with my husband, Kyle.
+I live in Santa Cruz, California with my husband Kyle and our daughter Aada.
 I am a bookworm and enjoy photography, the visual arts, and spending time outdoors with friends and family.

 I was born and raised in San Jose, and was blessed to have had a large, local, extended family.
 My many happy memories of being raised in California are what have given me a great appreciation for being outdoors.
 My grandparents were ranchers and I spent much time as a child in imaginary play, roaming freely around the ranch with siblings and cousins.
 My family spent most of our vacation time camping around the state, and I grew to really appreciate and enjoy our beautiful state and it’s natural resources.
 My young life, with freedom to play, imagine, create, and socialize, is what led me on the journey I have followed throughout my adult life.